vergoh/micropython-spotify-status-display/README.md

 ## Requirements

-- ESP32 with [MicroPython](https://micropython.org/) 1.14 or later
+- ESP32 with PSRAM with [MicroPython](https://micropython.org/) 1.23 or later
-  - version 1.18 or later recommended
+  - Spotify has enforced HTTPS in callbacks URLs resulting in this version and PSRAM requirement
+  - tested with 1.28.0 using Wemos S2 mini
+  - previously used Lolin32 Lite board does statisfy these new requirements
 - SSD1306 or SSD1309 compatible 128x64 pixel OLED display in i2c mode
   - optional if buttons are only needed / used
   - verified